bitcoin/bitcoin/doc/README_osx.txt

 tool and its maintainer has seemingly abandoned the project.
 It has been forked and is available (with fixes) here: https://github.com/theuni/libdmg-hfsplus .

-The 'dmg' tool has the ability to create DMG's from scratch as well, but this functionality is broken.
+The 'dmg' tool has the ability to create DMGs from scratch as well, but this functionality is broken.
 Only the compression feature is currently used.
 Ideally, the creation could be fixed and genisoimage would no longer be necessary.